Skip to content

 Is 211 the same as applying for benefits?

 No. 211 helps you find local services and referrals.
-Public benefits like SNAP, KTAP, Medicaid, and CCAP usually require an application through kynect or DCBS.
+Public benefits like SNAP, KTAP, Medicaid, KCHIP, and CCAP usually require an application through kynect or DCBS.

 What if I am denied benefits?